 This course examines the theory and practice of software implementation, testing and maintenance.
-Topics in implementation include: detailed design issues and implementation strategies; coding style and standards; the review process; individual software process and metrics; and reuse.
-Also examined are the implementation aspects of contemporary approaches such as generic programming, design patterns, and design by contract.
-Testing covers unit and component testing; integration testing; system, performance and acceptance testing; and test documentation.
-Testing techniques for OO software are examined in detail.
+Topics in implementation include: detailed design issues and implementation strategies; coding style and standards; the review process; quality metrics; pattern implementation and reuse.
+Testing covers strategies and techniques for unit and component testing; integration testing; system, performance and acceptance testing; test documentation and test management.
 Topics in maintenance include maintenance techniques, tools and metrics; software rejuvenation; and refactoring.